-Adoption of virtualization technology brings with it a variety of cyber risks, especially if you are virtualizing business-critical applications.
+The adoption of virtualization technology brings with it a variety of cyber risks, especially if you are virtualizing business-critical applications.
 With this in mind, many regulatory standards now contain requirements specific to virtual and cloud environments.
-If your organization relies on VMware virtualization software, the compliance regulations you are subject to likely include VMware regulatory compliance requirements for implementing certain security controls in your IT infrastructure in order to ensure the integrity, availability and security of your information systems and sensitive data.
+If your organization relies on VMware virtualization software, the compliance regulations you are subject to likely require controls in your IT infrastructure to ensure the integrity, availability and security of your information systems and sensitive data.

-Netwrix Auditor for VMware gives you a full visibility into what is happening in your VMware platform, including changes made to VMware vCenter and its servers, VMware vSphere, standalone ESXi hosts, and virtual machines, along with their technical configurations and the resources assigned to them.
+Netwrix Auditor for VMware delivers full visibility into the activity in your VMware products, including changes made to VMware vCenter and its servers, VMware vSphere, standalone ESXi hosts, and virtual machines, along with their technical configurations and the resources assigned to them.
 Hundreds of customers report that Netwrix Auditor has helped them streamline compliance reporting and maintain continuously compliant environments by enabling them to:

 - Automatically track user activity and receive actionable data about it in a readable format, including detailed information on who changed what, when and where each change was made, and the before and after values for each modification

 - Easily provide evidence of their compliance using out-of-the box reports aligned with the compliance controls of major regulatory standards, including CJIS, HIPAA, PCI DSS and NERC CIP